adrianwedd/Agentic-Index/README.md

 sudo apt-get install -y chromium
 ```

+### Running Tests

 Run tests with:

 ```bash
 pytest -q
 ```

+`pytest` will fail if optional development packages are missing.
+Run `source scripts/setup-env.sh` or install `dev-requirements.txt`
+to ensure all dependencies are available.

 CI runs tests with network access disabled.
 Set `CI_OFFLINE=1` or run
 `pytest --disable-socket` locally to replicate the offline environment.